 Below you will find explanations for some of the grammatical terms that the children are expected to know and use.
 Most of these terms will be used alongside their writing to develop their understanding of language and how authors create effects.
 The children will also encounter these words as part of the grammar test in their SATs.

-Key Stage 2 Interim Assessment Framework
+Key Stage 2 Teacher Assessment Framework